Spring Garden Revival

 Dennis Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards

 Dennis enforces strict ordinances for equipment operation and commercial services.
-Typical hours are 7:00 AM–7:00 PM on weekdays, 8:00 AM–6:00 PM on Saturdays, and restricted or prohibited before 9:00 AM on Sundays—verify with local bylaws for holiday rules.
-Noise ordinances and decibel limits apply.
+Typical hours are 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, and Sunday work is often restricted before 9:00 AM or prohibited—verify with local bylaws.
+Noise ordinances set decibel limits for machinery.
 Contractors must hold a business license, Home Improvement Contractor registration, and file insurance certificates.
 Bonding is required for contracts over $1,000.
-Safety equipment is mandatory, and public safety coordination includes traffic control, pedestrian protection, and emergency vehicle access.
-Right-of-way permits are necessary for work impacting public spaces, with enforcement by Code Enforcement and Inspectional Services.
-Dennis Police Department
+Safety equipment, traffic control, pedestrian protection, and emergency vehicle access are mandatory.
+Right-of-way permits are needed for work impacting public spaces, and enforcement is managed by Code Enforcement and Inspectional Services.
+Holiday restrictions typically follow Sunday rules.

 90 Bob Crowell Road, South Dennis, MA 02660